|

 Mayor Faulconer appointed him as a Commissioner on the

-graduated from UCSB with a B.A. in Business Economics,
+from UCSB with a B.A. in Business Economics, and then

-California School of Law, with Honors, Order of the
+School of Law, with Honors, Order of the Coif.

 Contact: E-mail